assaabloy-ppi/salt-channel/files/spec-salt-channel.md

     =============================

     First message sent by client.
-ServerSigKey is included only when Client wants to chose one server among many available at the same end point.
+ServerSigKey is included only when Client wants to chose one server among many available at the same end point (virtual hosting).

-    This is similar to virtual hosting as used by web servers and browsers.
+    The tables that follow contains the following information for each field:
+    Binson field name, type, long name (used in this document), and a description.

     e  bytes  ClientEncKey
                 Client's ephemeral public key for encryption.